 - Saving your model

-In this exercise, you’ll build a new feature in your Flask app to test how accurate your AI model is using the data you've collected in study_sessions.json
+In this exercise, you’ll build a new feature in your Flask app to test how accurate your AI model from Study Buddy Assignment 1 is using the data you've collected in study_sessions.json.

 - Use 20% of your study session data as test data